 LTD Benefit Calculation

-Understanding how your Long-Term Disability benefit is calculated helps you plan financially and verify that you're receiving the correct amount.
+Understanding how your Long-Term Disability (LTD) benefit is calculated helps you plan financially and verify that you're receiving the correct amount.

 Overview (CBA Section 27.J.2, 27.J.6, 27.J.7)